Circoli Operai Internazionalisti

-The Circoli Operai Internazionalisti (Internationalist Workers' Circles) are community-based organizations in Italy associated with the leftist movement Lotta Comunista.
-These circles (clubs) operate primarily in cities such as Milan (5 clubs), Rome (2 clubs), Turin, Genoa and other major and industrial cities, providing services and support to working class communities, especially during crises like the COVID-19 pandemic.
+The Circoli Operai Internazionalisti (Internationalist Workers' Clubs) are community-based organizations in Italy associated with the leftist movement Lotta Comunista.
+These clubs (circles) operate primarily in cities such as Milan (5 clubs), Rome (2 clubs), Turin, Genoa and other major and industrial cities, providing services and support to working class communities, especially during crises like the COVID-19 pandemic.

 Historical background

 The Circoli Operai originated as part of Italy's socialist and communist movement, tied to Lotta Comunista, an organization with roots in the Marxist–Leninist Internationalist movement.
 Their activities align with the ideals of proletarian solidarity, internationalism, and workers' rights, positioning them as a modern response to social needs within Italy's working-class communities.

 Activities and initiatives

 The Circoli Operai are active in organizing and providing essential services to vulnerable populations.
 During the COVID-19 pandemic, volunteers from these clubs delivered groceries, medications, and other necessities to those confined to their homes, often the elderly or immunocompromised.
 They distributed aid through networks established via posters in neighborhoods, encouraging those in need to reach out for assistance.